pasiol/koski-reader/README.md

 #### Running the Rest-client

 You need input file which contains studyrights on the csv-file.
 It could be generate with the primusquery utility.
 Put csv input file on the root directory before docker-compose build command.
 Reader can update old data, so there is no need get always all studyrights only the changed ones.
 If you remove mongodb docker volume, you also loose all the data.
-You can import data to host environment with mongoimport and docker cp commands.
+You can import data to host environment with mongoexport and docker cp commands.

     docker-compose run reader python3 reader.py user password studyrights.csv studyrights